 There are typically two types of hybrids.
 Ones that look and play like smaller sized fairway woods and those that are designed to look and play like irons.
 The Ping i25 hybrid is certainly the latter.

-Ping have compressed the size of the head making it straighter, flatter and more compact for players that want they hybrids to play more like irons than fairway woods.
+Ping have compressed the size of the head making it straighter, flatter and more compact for players that want their hybrids to play more like irons than fairway woods.

 Several tweaks and alterations were made to the profile of the head.
 The bulge and roll that transitions from the face to the crown has been minimized, the leading edge of the club is now straighter and the toe has been squared off.
 Ping say these changes allow the i25 to look more like an iron whilst also promoting better alignment and accuracy.